3CordGuy/coders-liturgy/src/routes/prayers/for-reviewing-others-code.md

 Thank you for the chance to help others as you have reached out to help me.

-Forgive me for too often considering this a burden or distraction from what I could otherwise be accomplishing.
+Forgive me for too often considering this a burden or distraction from what I could otherwise be accomplishing.<br/>
 I want to take this moment to remember that this small act of reviewing code is an opportunity to love my neighbor.

 Holy Spirit, I ask for careful, attentive discipline and grace in this task.